eblot/pybootd/README.rst

 Overview
 ~~~~~~~~

-PyBootd is a daemon supporting a subset of the BOOTP, DHCP, PXE and TFTP
+PyBootd is a daemon supporting a subset of the BOOTP, DHCP, PXE, TFTP and HTTP
 protocols, with some handy extensions.

 One of its main goals is to provide a simple solution to boot up any
 PXE-enabled personal computer, with no other tool required but a standard
 Python installation.

+It is not designed to be feature-complete, but to be used as an easy modifiable
+code to develop custom boot solutions

 Pybootd can be used for any network boot up, or to install an OS without any
 physical support such as a USB key or a CD/DVD.

 Requirements
 ~~~~~~~~~~~~